microsoftgraph/msgraph-sdk-powershell/src/Education/Education/docs/v1.0-beta/Update-MgEducationUser.md

   - `[UserPrincipalName <String>]`: The user principal name (UPN) for the user.
 Supports $filter and $orderby.
 See standard [user] resource for additional details.
   - `[UserType <String>]`: A string value that can be used to classify user types in your directory, such as 'Member' and 'Guest'.
 Supports /$filter.

-CLASSES <IMicrosoftGraphEducationClass[]>: Classes to which the user belongs.
+CLASSES <IMicrosoftGraphEducationClass1[]>: Classes to which the user belongs.
 Nullable.
   - `[Id <String>]`:
   - `[AssignmentCategories <IMicrosoftGraphEducationCategory[]>]`: All categories associated with this class.
 Nullable.
     - `[Id <String>]`: